web3cryptoidea/Concole-Finances/README.md

 I want to create a financial report containing the main information:
 Total of Months;
 Total Profit/Losses over the entire period;
-Greatest increase and decrease in Profits over the entire period;
+Average of the changes over the entire period; Greatest increase and decrease in Profits over the entire period.

 ## Installation
 N/A